sjdv1982/seamless-dask/seamless-dask-wrapper-design.md

 - internal-port-range => distributed.worker.port and distributed.nanny.port.
 Default: port-range command-line parameter

-- lifetime-stagger => distributed.worker.lifetime-stagger.
+- lifetime-stagger => distributed.worker.lifetime.stagger.
 Default: 4m

-- lifetime => distributed.worker.lifetime.
+- lifetime => distributed.worker.lifetime.duration.
 Default: walltime minus lifetime-stagger minus 1m

 In case of default: Note that "walltime" is in hh:mm:ss format.
 All three values (walltime, lifetime-stagger and 1m) are understood by `dask.utils.parse_timedelta`.
 The subtraction result `td` can be converted to string using f"{int(td.total_seconds())}s"